Mimi Hwang

 Mimi Hwang is an American cellist and a winner of both the Banff and the Evian International String Quartet Competitions.

 Early life

 Hwang was born in Los Angeles, California.
 Hwang's parents are immigrants of Chinese ancestry.
 At age 8, Hwang began playing the cello.

 Education

 Hwang earned a bachelor's degree with distinction from New England Conservatory of Music.
 Hwang earned a master's degree from San Francisco Conservatory of Music.

 Career

-Hwang is the founding member of Franciscan String Quartet with musicians Wendy Sharp, Alison Harney, and Marcia Cassidy.
+Hwang is the founding member of the Franciscan String Quartet with musicians Wendy Sharp, Alison Harney, and Marcia Cassidy.
 In 1987, the Franciscan String Quartet performed their first formal New York concert at Weill Hall of Carnegie Hall.